 Jamaica hearing begins in Campbell-Brown case

-KINGSTON, Jamaica (AP) — A Jamaican disciplinary panel has started a closed-door hearing into a positive drug test delivered by sprint star Veronica Campbell-Brown.
+KINGSTON, Jamaica (AP) — A disciplinary panel in Jamaica on Monday started a hearing into a positive drug test by Veronica Campbell-Brown, one of the Caribbean island’s marquee sprinting stars.

-Warren Blake, the president of the Jamaica Athletics Administrative Association, says the hearing began Monday but declined to disclose where it was being held.
+Warren Blake, president of the Jamaica Athletics Administrative Association, said the hearing began but declined to say where it’s being held.
+He said it was not unusual for the whereabouts of Jamaican disciplinary hearings to be secret.

-Blake says he has “no idea how long it will take.”
-He says a statement will be issued when the hearing is concluded.
+Blake added that he has “no idea how long it will take” to conclude and a statement will be issued when the panel’s hearing is over.
+The process is being handled according to rules of the International Association of Athletics Federations, he said.

-Campbell-Brown is a three-time Olympic gold medalist.
-She was suspended in June after testing positive for a banned diuretic at a Jamaican meet.
+The 31-year-old champion sprinter is a three-time Olympic gold medalist.
+The 2004 and 2008 Olympic winner in the 200 was suspended from competition in June after testing positive for a banned diuretic at a May meet in Jamaica, according to a top Jamaican anti-doping official.